Blog/How to Run a Google Review Reactivation Campaign

 Email and SMS both work for reactivation campaigns, but they behave differently.

-Email allows more text and tends to feel less intrusive for older contacts.
-SMS gets higher open rates but needs to be even shorter.
-If you use SMS, get right to the point and include the link in the first or second line.
+Email gives you a little more room and tends to feel less intrusive for older contacts.
+SMS gets higher open rates, but the message needs to be even shorter.
+If you use SMS, get to the point quickly and include the link near the top.

 If you have both email and a mobile number for a contact, start with email.
 If there is no response after five to seven days, a single follow-up SMS is reasonable.
-Do not send multiple follow-ups across both channels.
+Do not keep chasing across both channels.
 That crosses from helpful into annoying quickly.

 Send your initial message once.
 Wait five to seven days.
 Send one follow-up if there was no response.
 Then stop.